andreasvaglic/AspNetCore1.0_WorkOut/README.md

 | MYVALUES_SERVER.URLS            | http://localhost:5400 |
 </br>

->**Please click on images** to use links for navigating to code.
+>**Please click on images below** to use links to navigate to code.

-**Green boxes** are showing result of the path where both default configuration's for server listening port and environment are overridden by values defined in environment variables.
+**Green boxes** are showing results of the path where both default configuration for server listening port and environment are overridden by values defined in environment variables.

 ---
 Using env.
 Variables without _MYVALUES alias: